MesecevaKci/deepRL_continuous_control/report.md

 The code which I used is based on the Udacity DDPG implementation applied to the OpenAI Gym's Pendulum environment available at this [link](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum).
 First, I have adopted the code for the Unity environment (in Continuous_Control.ipynb) and I have tuned the network architectures and the DDQN algorithm hyperparameters to achieve the goal of the agent learning: a reward of at least 30 averaged over the last 100 episodes.

+I have mostly worked with the first version of the environment (one agent) given that the second version is useful for algorithms like PPO, A3C, and D4PG that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.

 Initially, I have tried to reproduce the DDPG hyperparameters described in the [DDPG paper](https://arxiv.org/pdf/1509.02971.pdf) using the code as given by Udacity Pendulum application.
 I have also implemented suggestions from the class meant to stabilise the learning:
 - 1. use gradient clipping when training the critic network implemented as following:
 ```